TeamWalrus/Walrus/development.md

 permalink: /development/
 ---

-Project Walrus is an open source Android Application developed by Daniel Underhay and Matthew Daley and is currently in beta.
+Walrus is an open source Android Application developed by Daniel Underhay and Matthew Daley and is released under The GNU General Public License v3.0.

 ---
 # Device Support